zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 4. Format a data disk/Format and mount data disks for Linux instances.md

     /dev/vdb1 1 41610 20971408+ 83 Linux
     ```

-5. Create a file system on the new partition: Run the command `mkfs.ext3 /dev/vdb1`.
+5. Run the command `mkfs.ext3 /dev/vdb1` to create a file system on the new partition.

     -   In this example, an ext3 file system will be created.
 You can also choose to create other file systems according to your needs.
 For example, if you need to share files between Linux, Windows, and Mac, you can use `mkfs.vfat` to create a VFAT file system.

     -   The time required to create a file system depends on the data disk size.

         ```